jspark311/CppPotpourri/src/Meta/README.md

 `Meta` are either illustrations only, or are to be handled according to where specifically they are (details below).

-Top-level header files in this directory _are_ included near the base of the inclusion hierarchy.
-Inclusion of CppPotpourri.h activates this inclusion chain reliably, but other abstraction layers near the base (or platform packages) may also do so.
+Top-level header files in this directory _are_ included near the top of the inclusion hierarchy.
+Inclusion of CppPotpourri.h activates this inclusion chain reliably, but other abstraction layers near the top (or platform packages) may also do so.
 Header logic must thus strive for idempotency in its consequences, or at least make careful notes where this is idempotency is not reliable.